Crossroads Emerging Leaders Program

 I have activated my XID successfully, but I can’t seem to log onto CARAT.

 Please wait at least 24 hours after activating your XID before logging onto CARAT.
-If you have waiting at least 24 hours and are still having difficulty logging onto CARAT, ensure that you are on the XID login pane on CARAT before attempting to log in.
-Consult step 8 in the instructions.
+If you have waited at least 24 hours and are still having difficulty logging onto CARAT, ensure that you are on the XID login pane on CARAT before attempting to log in.
+Consult the instructions here.

 I have logged onto CARAT successfully, but I cannot seem to find the Crossroads Application.